jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-06-03-kotlin-getting-started-kafka-streams/index.md

 ### Start the Kafka Order Producer

 Our Kafka Streams application consumes order data from the `orders-avro` topic.
-We'll use the Avro producer developed in [Part 2 of this series](/blog/2025-05-27-kotlin-getting-started-kafka-avro-clients/) to generate this data.
+We'll use the Kafka producer developed in [Part 2 of this series](/blog/2025-05-27-kotlin-getting-started-kafka-avro-clients/) to generate this data.
 To effectively test our stream application's handling of event time and late records, we'll configure the producer to introduce a variable delay (up to 15 seconds) in the `bid_time` of the generated orders.

 Navigate to the directory of the producer application (_orders-avro-clients_ from the [**GitHub repository**](https://github.com/jaehyeon-kim/streaming-demos/tree/main/kotlin-examples)) and run: